Skip to main content

 Common misconceptions (What misconceptions surround Form DS-3035?)

-- Some applicants assume that filing DS-3035 alone is sufficient for a waiver; however, additional documentation may be required depending on the basis of the waiver request.
+• Some applicants assume that filing DS-3035 alone is sufficient for all waiver requests, but additional forms like Form 612 may be required for specific cases.

 Edge cases and variations